 Our staff are warm, caring, competent individuals who strive to help all students achieve growth.
 Our students are engaged in inquiry learning, use netbooks, iPads, iPods as tools to help them express their learning in motivating ways.Christ is the reason for our school and students are encouraged to find the light of Christ in one another through kindness and social justice initiatives.

 Students also have multiple extracurricular opportunities to encourage them to speak in French from Club Clic, Students Union, Choir, Chess, Gala Oratoire, Running Clubs as well as Karate and Zumba.

 Our School Parent Council is very active in providing a quality experience for our students and welcome any parents wishing to participate.
-You can reach the Chair, either through our office or by email via the School Council page.
+You can reach the Chair, Mrs. Vandenberghe through our office.

 This year School parking lot drop-offs will be reserved for students in Grades 1 and 2.
-Drop offs of students in Grades 3 to 6 in the morning should be done outside of the school parking lot to try and alleviate congestion.
-Our School Council has an agreement with the mall across the street for a 20 minute window for morning drop offs and afterschool pick ups.
-Your patronage at the mall is appreciated.
+Drop offs of students in Grades 3 to 6 in the morning will have to be done outside of the school parking lot to try and alleviate congestion.

 - Quality French Immersion child-centred learning